-The average number of employees in the LANXESS Group in 2014 was 16,807 (2013: 17,430).
-The decline compared to the previous year was mainly due to employees who left the company as a result of the "Advance" and "Let's LANXESS again" programs, and to changes in the scope of consolidation.
+The average number of employees in the LANXESS Group in 2015 was 16,310 (2014: 16,807).
+The decline compared with the previous year was mainly due to employees who left the company as a result of the "Let's LANXESS again" program.
+It was countered by effects relating to the start-up of new facilities in Asia.